snowplow-archive/snowplow.github.com/_posts/2014-04-16-identity-stitching.md

 3. With Snowplow you have your complete historical data set to hand, and can apply your algorithm to that data set in its entirity.
 As a result, it does not matter when in the user journey a key bit of identification data is made available to Snowplow, it is easy to apply that to all your data retrospectively.
 4. With Snowplow, you can evolve your approach to identity stitching over time.
 For example, you can monitor the number of times that multiple users sign in from the same computer - and if this becomes very common, be more careful to distinguish different users with the same cookie IDs.
 Alternatively, you might spot that this behaviour only occurs for specific computers on specific IP addresses, and so data from those IP addresses should be treated differently to data from other IP addresses.
 You can even develop or employ machine-learning approaches: based on a subset of data where you know exactly who the user is, infer behavioural patterns that suggest that for example, other distinct sets of cookie IDs really represent the same user.

+<h2><a name="benefits">5.
+The benefits of decoupling data collection and business logic</a></h2>

+In general at Snowplow, we believe strongly in decoupling event-data collection from applying business logic to that data collection.
+The reason is simple - for a rapidly evolving business, our business logic will change over time.
+If the analytics system is going to be able just to keep pace with the business (and really, we believe that the data should be driving that change, rather than playing catch-up), it needs to be possible to evolve the way business logic is implemented in the analytics system over time.
+By decoupling the collection of event data from the application of business logic, we buy ourselves a lot of flexibility.

+It turns out that identity stitching is just one type of business logic that benefits from this approach.
+Rules for defining sessions, segmenting audience, assigning users to cohorts, categorising and classifying content items and media and even defining KPIs can all change over time.
+To date, Snowplow is the only web analytics platform that enables that type of flexibility.

+## Interested in finding out more about how Snowplow can benefit your business?

+Then [get in touch] [contact] with our team!

 [analytics-ninja-post]: http://www.analytics-ninja.com/blog/2014/04/googles-universal-analytics-out-of-beta.html
 [shay-sharon-post]: http://blog.intlock.com/full-customer-journey-part-iimanaging-user-identities-google-universal-mixpanel-kissmetrics/